renatols-jf/spboot-chassi/README.md

 # Changelist

-## UNRELEASED
+## 0.0.9
 - Added config for displaying application health as an average of the operations or as the current lowest operation health.
 - Enabled the usage of environment variables in the various chassis.yaml files.
 - Replaced `group` label integration identification with `provider`.
 - Deprecated RestOperation
 - Created ApiCall as an alternative to RestOperation.
-(DESCRIBE - Initialization too)

 ## 0.0.8
 - Added labels for application name and instance id.
 Application name is exported to the logs and metrics,